segmentio/segment-docs/src/connections/destinations/index.md

 #### Retries between Segment and destinations

-The destination endpoint APIs we send data to have fluctuations in availability due to any number of issues ranging from network failures to bugs to overload.
+The destination endpoint APIs have fluctuations in availability due to a number of issues ranging from network failures to bugs to overload.
 Segment's internal systems retry failed destination API calls for 4 hours with a randomize exponential backoff after each attempt.
 This substantially improves delivery rates.

 Here's an example destination that was only successfully accepting 93.36% of all API requests but was achieving a 99.28% final deliverability rate due to Segment's retry functionality.